MovieStiles/Cryptography/Polygraphic/README.md

 For any matrix containing the elements a, b, c, and d, if the inverse exists it is equal to: ![equation](http://latex.codecogs.com/gif.latex?\\frac{1}{ad-bc}%20\\begin{bmatrix}%20d%20%26%20-b\\\\%20-c%20%26%20a%20\\end{bmatrix})

 ad-bc is also the [determinant](http://en.wikipedia.org/wiki/Determinant) of the matrix, which provides a way to test if a matrix is invertible.
+For our purposes that's the important part of what a determinant is, but feel free to digest Wikipedia's article on it for more information.

 As [Wikipedia](http://en.wikipedia.org/wiki/Hill_cipher) says:  "The matrix will have an inverse if and only if its determinant is not zero, and does not have any common factors with the modular base.
 Thus, if we work (in) modulo 26 as above, the determinant must be nonzero, and must not be divisible by 2 or 13."
 Another thing that can be said is that the determinant must have a multiplicative inverse in the modulo base.